Tau Kappa Epsilon: Expansion

 The national fraternity Sigma Mu Sigma merged with ΤΚΕ in March 1935.
-The merger resulted in the new Alpha-Pi Chapter of ΤΚΕ at George Washington University and additional members for the Gamma Chapter at the University of Illinois and the Alpha-Zeta Chapter at Purdue University.
+The merger resulted in the new Alpha-Pi chapter of ΤΚΕ at George Washington University and additional members for the Gamma chapter at the University of Illinois and the Alpha-Zeta chapter at Purdue University.

-Prior to 1939, ΤΚΕ chapters were installed after local fraternities petitioned ΤΚΕ for approval.
-In 1939, a colonization process was established to promote expansion and to ensure that potential chapters met all necessary requirements prior to installation.
-The first two ΤΚΕ colonies were the Eta Colony at the University of Kansas and the Chi Beta Colony at the University of Missouri.
+Before 1939, ΤΚΕ chapters were installed after local fraternities petitioned ΤΚΕ for approval.
+In 1939, a colonization process was established to promote expansion and to ensure that potential chapters met all requirements before installation.
+The first two ΤΚΕ colonies were the Eta colony at the University of Kansas and the Chi Beta colony at the University of Missouri.

 Tau Kappa Epsilon expanded for the first time into the Deep South region of the United States in 1946.
 This expansion was made possible when Alpha Lambda Tau, a small predominantly Southern national fraternity, announced its dissolution.
 Five of Alpha Lambda Tau's eight active chapters affiliated with ΤΚΕ, resulting in new ΤΚΕ chapters at the University of Maryland, North Carolina State University, Auburn University, Louisiana Polytechnic Institute, and Tri-State College.